 - You will be re-directed to the Export You will be prompted to choose between the free Export option and the Guided Transfer.

-Once you press the button, you’ll notice that an XML file is downloaded to your computer’s drive that contains all of your WordPress.com site’s posts, pages, comments, custom fields, terms, navigation menus, and custom posts.
+Once you press the button, you’ll notice that an XML file is downloaded to your computer’s drive containing all of your WordPress.com site’s posts, pages, comments, custom fields, terms, navigation menus, and posts.

 Step 2: Configure Your New WordPress.org Site